joshgev/jfixture/README.md

 ```

 This works just fine, but one might imagine that, as fixture files get large, using one long list to specify all
 documents might get a bit disorganized.
-To address this problem, we jfixture allows objects to be nested within one
+To address this problem, jfixture allows objects to be nested within one
 another.
 Using this mechanism, we can rewrite the above file as:

 ```json